-The photodiode module and a detail of the 1 mm, 25 μm pitch
+The photodiode module and a detail of the 1 mm2, 25 μm pitch diode array.

-- Our results demonstrate direct detection of low energy (<5 keV) ions.
-SPAD-based sensors are much more rugged than existing MCP-based sensors for mass spectrometry, and may be operated at high pressure. - We are now working on developing a SPADbased image sensor for direct ion detection.
+- •Our results demonstrate direct detection of low energy (<5 keV) ions.
+SPAD-based sensors are much more rugged than existing MCP-based sensors for mass spectrometry, and may be operated at high pressure. - •We are now working on developing a SPADbased image sensor for direct ion detection.

 Left: Mass spectra of butanone acquired using (top) an MCP detector with a 10 ns time gate, and (bottom) a SPADscintillator combination.
 Spectra were acquired over 512 time-of-flight cycles.
-The time resolution in the lower trace is limited by the ~40 ns scintillator decay lifetime, and we are currently working to identify a suitable scintillator with a much faster decay.
+The time resolution in the lower trace is limited by the ~ 40 ns scintillator decay lifetime, and our groups have developed a more suitable scintillator with a faster decay.